The art and culture of 18th century London

 What is the course about?

 18th century Georgian London was both a product of the age of reason and of a celebrity-obsessed society.
-Explore key examples of art, design and architecture on this visit-based course.
+Explore key examples of art, design and architecture.

 What will we cover?

-By visiting a different museum or gallery each week, the course enables you to develop a recognition of the art and culture of 18th century London by examining the work of key artists, architects and designers placed in a cultural and social context.
-As well as looking at some of the major collections we also visit places specific to London’s own history.
+By looking at artworks in different museums or galleries each week, the course enables you to develop a recognition of the art and culture of 18th century London.
+We examine the work of key artists, architects and designers placed in a cultural and social context.
+As well as looking at some of the major collections we also consider places specific to London’s own history.
 The course covers Georgian architecture and design, Hogarth and his contemporaries, Rococo, Neo-Classicism and the Academic style, the start of the Romantic Movement and the impact of international trade.

 What will I achieve?